ImadElMaftouhi/ImadElMaftouhi/README.md

 - 👋 Hi, I’m @ImadElMaftouhi
-- 👀 I’m interested in artificial intelligence, data science, building machine learning models from scratch, crypto, and producing music.
+- 👀 I’m interested in artificial intelligence, Data science, computer engineering, crypto, Web-3 & and making music.
 - 🌱 I’m currently learning neural networks and advanced optimization processes.
-- ⚡ let's go music for music!
+- ⚡ May the machines have mercy on us!

 <!---
 ImadElMaftouhi/ImadElMaftouhi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.